What hiring managers actually look for

 3

 Dialer and telephony platform experience.
-Five9, Genesys Cloud, Avaya, NICE inContact, and RingCentral are the platforms that power modern call centers.
+Five9, Genesys Cloud CX, Avaya, and NICE inContact (CXone) power modern call centers, paired with CRM tools like Salesforce Service Cloud and Zendesk.
 Listing these by name gets you past ATS filters and tells managers you will not need platform training.

 If your resume communicates these things in the first 7-second scan, you'll make it to the detailed read.
 Everything below is about making that happen.